 Myofascial Release treatment, combined with self mfr, can authentically facilitate a return to health, vitality and mobility.

 Injury recovery, healing and rehabilitation from physical and emotional trauma can be significantly impeded if myofascial restrictions are left untreated.
 If postural (positional) and structural misalignments take root in our bodies, the targeted benefits of strength & conditioning training could fail to progress as efficiently as expected!

 Regading self myofascial release, thrashing around wildly on a foam roller, bullying restrictions and adhesions, often yields limited benefits!

 Self myofascial release treatment is encouraged.
 Listen into your 'stuck' areas, apply focused pressures patiently and wait at the restricted barrier until softening or release is felt.
 The softer style mfr/pilates balls and softer foam rollers are best for self mfr work!

 As releases occur the soft tissues become softer and more pliable.

 Often, during the 'routine' treatments of hands on bodywork therapies, only the surface 'elastin' tissues are engaged.
 The resulting therapeutic benefits will mostly likely be of a temporary nature.

-The broad ranging benefits of John F Barnes approach MFR deliver sustained results.
+The broad ranging benefits of John F Barnes approach MFR delivers sustained results.
 Current and ongoing Scientific inquiry into the 'how' the JFB MFR approach techniques work continues.
 MRI scans, for example, are not able to image fascial restrictions.